 Braid reinforcement is often manufactured using nitinol, but it can also be manufactured with stainless steel, fabric, Kevlar, platinum, and a range of other materials.

 In applications where MRI or X-ray compatibility is not required, stainless steel is a common choice.
-However, nitinol can enhance kink resistance, so is more suitable in certain applications.
+However, nitinol can enhance kink resistance, so it is more suitable for certain applications.

 Optimising the Design of the Reinforced Tube